The Best Lawn Aerators of 2022

 This motorized aerator, scarifier, and dethatcher is one of the most versatile and powerful aerators on the market.
 Its 12 amp motor makes the biggest lawns easy to work, and its versatility between simple dethatching and more thorough aeration makes this an incredibly handy tool to have around.

-But The Sun Joe is also the most expensive aerator on the list, at $160.
+But The Sun Joe is one of the most affordable aerators on the list, at $13860.
 Customer reviews average 4.5 out of 5 stars.
 Most customers who gave a lower rating felt the scraps collection bag was too small, and the unit itself can be a little heavy.

 Things to consider when shopping for a lawn aerator